ShugKnight24/next_shopping_cart/README.md

 - [X] Add Modal System - 4/30/21
 - [X] Add Custom Algolia Implementation - 4/30/21
 - [X] Persist cart state via Local Storage - 4/28/21

+## Decisions
+Removed the 'Add to Cart' modal as it made the UX clunky.
+Keeping the component if anyone would like that implementation.
+I can see it's value with products that are highly customizable, but it's overkill in a generic cart system